iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.0.19.010_02/report.md

 > Only good for spam.
 Turned off notifications but still kept getting them.
 Could not even use it to consult Dr. Insisted on cash up front, would not accept Anthem's insurance.<br> :date: __2020-11-19 16:54:51__

 > Tried this for the first time they didn't get my birth date right even when I entered it correctly,<br> :date: __2020-11-01 18:28:59__

-> Did a tela visit still had to go to the doctor what a waste of time and money<br> :date: __2020-10-18 00:40:29__

-> Absolute garbage.
-The app itself feels like a 90s webpage and it's abysmal in terms of managing it's providers.
-Mine vanished without a trace, leaving me with needing a prescription renewal and the only way to get one was to spend another $175 on finding a new provider in the app.
-What's the point if you have no doctors continuity?
-And if this happens only occasionally, why wasn't I informed?
-Absolute trash -- find a better platform than this for yourself, honestly.<br> :date: __2020-10-08 13:30:53__

-> Garbage.
-You can't select a doctor, they show you a limited list of who to pick from and none of them were licensed doctors.<br> :date: __2020-09-28 18:55:24__